FortinoDiVinci/Software_Robotics_Nanodegree/report_lesson2.md

 #### Inverse Position Kinematics <a name="1-3-a"></a>

-Here we want to determine the angles of joint 1, 2 and 3 knowing the grapper position.
+Here we want to determine the angles of joints 1, 2 and 3 knowing the grapper position.

 First we need to transpose the grapper pose to the wrist position.
 Let's call _n_ the orthonormal vector of the gripper orientation along the z axis.